-2.6.
-Subsidies and concessions should be used to help achieve specific targets or objectives.
+- 2.6 Subsidies and concessions may be used to help achieve specific targets or objectives.
 Concessions should be awarded and reviewed in relation to each service.
 Where subsidies and concessions are applied there should be an evaluation process in place to measure levels of success in meeting these objectives.
-Definitions and qualifying criteria for concessionary target groups should be consistent across the council.
+Definitions and qualifying criteria for concessionary target groups should be consistent across the Council. - 2.7 Any reference to the setting or review of fees and charges within this policy should be taken to include/cover any relevant subsidies or concessions also.